 Management of the Protected identifiers

 Red Cross: The authority of the Red Cross list is the GAC.
-Updates to the list MUST be provided as GAC Advice to ICANN for the generation of the DNS Labels and protection.
+Updates to the list MUST be provided as GAC Advice to ICANN for the generation of the DNS labels and protection.

 IOC: The authority of the IOC list is the GAC.
-Updates to the list MUST be provided as GAC Advice to ICANN for the generation of the DNS Labels and protection.
+Updates to the list MUST be provided as GAC Advice to ICANN for the generation of the DNS labels and protection.

 IGO: The authority of the IGO list is the GAC.
-Updates to the list MUST be provided as GAC Advice to ICANN for the generation of the DNS Labels and protection.
+Updates to the list MUST be provided as GAC Advice to ICANN for the generation of the DNS labels and protection.

 INGO: The authority of the INGO list is UNDESA ECOSOC.
 The ECOSOC list is managed by the NGO Branch, Office for ECOSOC Support and Coordination, UN DESA.
-Updates to the ECOSOC list SHALL be provided by UNDESA to ICANN for the generation of the DNS Labels and protection.
+Updates to the ECOSOC list SHALL be provided by UNDESA to ICANN for the generation of the DNS labels and protection.

 Implementation and Maintenance of Protected Identifiers Lists

 Publication of the Identifier.
-The protected identifiers along with the corresponding DNS Labels SHALL be placed in the Protected Identifier List and referenced by Applicant Guidebook for subsequent application procedure and other documents requiring the use of the list.
+The protected identifiers along with the corresponding DNS labels SHALL be placed on the Protected Identifier List and referenced by the applicable Applicant Guidebook (or equivalent) for subsequent application procedures and other documents requiring the use of the list.

 DNS Labels.
-ICANN SHALL use the DNS Label Conversion Rule in Appendix C to generate the list of corresponding DNS Labels from the approved Protected Identifiers Lists
+ICANN SHALL use the DNS Label Conversion Rule in Appendix C to generate the list of corresponding DNS labels from the approved Protected Identifiers List.

 Additions, Removals, or Changes to the Protected Identifiers.